Citicoline: Glutamate transport

 Citicoline lowers increased glutamate concentrations and raises decreased ATP concentrations induced by ischemia.
 Citicoline also increases glutamate uptake by increasing expression of EAAT2, a glutamate transporter, in vitro in rat astrocytes.
 It is suggested that the neuroprotective effects of citicoline after a stroke are due in part to citicoline's ability to decrease levels of glutamate in the brain.
+This is in part due to an indirect decrease in the extrasynaptic NMDA-TRMP4 death signaling pathway.
+It's important to also note it is only the extrasynaptic NMDA receptors responsible for excitotoxicity.

 Pharmacokinetics

 Citicoline is water-soluble, with more than 90% oral bioavailability.
-Plasma levels peak one hour after oral ingestion, and a majority of the citicoline is excreted as CO_{2} in respiration, and again 24 hours after ingestion, where the remaining citicoline is excreted through urine.
+Plasma levels of citicholine peak one hour after oral ingestion, and a majority of the citicoline is excreted as CO_{2} in respiration with the remaining citicoline being excreted through urine.
+The pharmacokinetic profile of citicholine cannot be described by a single smooth exponential decrease over time.
+However, the elimination half-life for citicholine has been reported as approximately 50 hours for citicholine removed via respiration and approximately 70 hours for citicholine removed via urine.
+Plasma levels of choline peak about four hours after ingestion.

 Side effects

 Citicoline has a very low toxicity profile in animals and humans.
 Clinically, doses of 2000 mg per day have been observed and approved.
 Minor transient adverse effects are rare and most commonly include stomach pain and diarrhea.
-There have been suggestions that chronic citicoline use may have adverse psychiatric effects.
-However, a meta-analysis of the relevant literature does not support this hypothesis.
-At most, citicoline may exacerbate psychotic episodes or interact with antipsychotic medication.
+A 2020 study reported that concerns had emerged that chronic citicoline use may have adverse psychiatric effects, however, the study's meta-analysis of the relevant literature did not support this hypothesis.
+Citicoline may exacerbate psychotic episodes or interact with antipsychotic medication.